YavorIT/DatabaseOnlineCourseTelerikHW/Database Systems Overview/DatabaseSystems.md

 ###**1.
 What database models do you know?**###

-	##**There are a lot of database models here are some of them:**##
+	There are a lot of database models here are some of them:
-		**1. Hierarchical model** - the data is organized into a tree-like structure.
+		1. Hierarchical model** - the data is organized into a tree-like structure.
-		**2. Network model** - a flexible way of representing objects and their relationships **3.
-Relational model** - managing data using a structure and language cinsistent with first-order predicate logic.
+		2. Network model** - a flexible way of representing objects and their relationships
+		3. Relational model** - managing data using a structure and language cinsistent with first-order predicate logic.
-		**4. Object model** - the infromation is represented as object as used in the OOP. and so on...
+		4. Object model** - the infromation is represented as object as used in the OOP. and so on...

 ###**2.
 Which are the main functions performed by a Relational Database Management System (RDBMS)?**###